 Where is the Asthma course held in Melbourne?

-From our centrally located Real First Aid headquarters located at 1/3 Wellington St, St Kilda, our mobile instructors travel to the Melbourne CBD and suburbs.
+From our centrally located Real Response headquarters located at 1/3 Wellington St, St Kilda, our mobile instructors travel to the Melbourne CBD and suburbs.
 Management of Asthma Risks and Emergencies in the Workplace is ideal for onsite training at workplaces where health and safety are a priority.
 The course is a great opportunity for team bonding with fellow first aiders and other employees, and a means to establish risk reduction strategies in the workplace.

-Real First Aid asthma course training in Melbourne can also be undertaken at our St Kilda premises, using our famous simulation training techniques where students get away from the desk and into realistic life saving scenarios.
+Real Response asthma course training in Melbourne can also be undertaken at our St Kilda premises, using our famous simulation training techniques where students get away from the desk and into realistic life saving scenarios.
 Asthma response is easy to learn when instructors are highly qualified, experienced, and dedicated to all course participants who want to make a difference at work, home, and anywhere else emergencies arise.